Jarrad Schofield

-Jarrad Schofield (born 30 January 1975) is an Australian rules footballer who played for the West Coast Eagles, Port Adelaide and Fremantle in the Australian Football League (AFL) and Subiaco in the West Australian Football League (WAFL).
+Jarrad Schofield (born 30 January 1975) is a former Australian rules footballer who played for the West Coast Eagles, Port Adelaide and Fremantle in the Australian Football League (AFL) and Subiaco in the West Australian Football League (WAFL).

+He attended school at Wesley College in South Perth.

 AFL career

 West Coast career

 Schofield was drafted with the 49th selection in the 1992 AFL draft by the West Coast Eagles.
 He made his debut in 1993, but only played seven games in three seasons, until 1996, when he played 22 games and won an AFL Rising Star nomination, that he became an important player at the club.
 He was traded to Port Adelaide at the end of the 1998 season for Scott Cummings.

 Port Adelaide career

 He was traded to Port Adelaide in the 1998 trade period in return for Scott Cummings.
 He was noted for being a useful running outside midfielder, used as a "link man" in the midfield.
 In Round 5, 2002, he won the Showdown Medal.
 In 2004, Schofield enjoyed an outstanding season where he amassed a high amount of disposals for Port, and topped it off by being a part of Port's premiership side.